Anna de Beaumont: Grand Mistress of the imperial children

 Anna de Beaumont played a pivotal role in the education and upbringing of Archduke Charles and his sisters, demonstrating a meticulous and tender approach that left a lasting impression on their lives, garnering enduring gratitude.
 She firstly became governess and lady-in-waiting to Eleanor of Austria in 1499, and after the birth of Isabella in 1501 and Mary in 1505, she also oversaw their upbringing and education.
 Anna reported to Margaret, their guardian, in Spanish, but apparently she did not teach the language to the children.
 Margaret in turn reported to Emperor Maximilian.

 As Grand Mistress of the Imperial Household, Anna was in charge of the ladies' bedroom (Chambre des dames), consisting of over seven maids of honour, and was under the authority of the head of the household of the imperial children, First Chamberlain Charles de Croÿ-Chimay, and later his cousin William de Croÿ.

 Her monthly remuneration amounted to 37 livres, as recorded in an inventory of the imperial finances and court in Mechelen in December 1508.

 Ferdinand II, the old King of Aragon, honoured Anna de Beaumont with the Order of S. Iago.
 In 1514, Margaret petitioned the Emperor to permit Anna, who was burdened by the frailties of old age, to retire to one of the Archduke's residences in Ghent and to receive her accustomed pension and a "good annual sum of money".
 This plea emphasized Anna's extensive and commendable service to "Mesdames mes nieces," coupled with the perceived inadequacy of compensation for her dedicated efforts.
 Despite the request, Anna continued in her position.
 A fellow lady-in-waiting, Marie de Croix, the widow of Charles de Latre, who had served as butler to the princes until his death in 1510, was appointed to assist Anna in her duties.

 She served as Grand Mistress at the Hof van Savoye in Mechelen, Antwerp, for eighteen years, until the marriage of Eleanor of Austria and Manuel I of Portugal, where Anna accompanied the archduchess to Spain, in 1517.
-Here she obtained her retirement and was rewarded a pension of 1500 ducats.
+Here she obtained her retirement and was rewarded a pension of 1500 ducats by Charles V, "so that she might withdraw to her home".

 She died shortly afterwards in 1518 in Valladolid.

-Family
+Family and misidentification

+In his genealogy of the Beaumont-Navarre family from 1909, Basque historian Jean de Jaurgain, states that Anna de Beaumont died "unmarried".
+Some documents attest her heir as Francés de Beaumont, her fraternal nephew.

-Anna de Beaumont married Luiz de Peralta, 3rd Lord of Valtierra (Señor de Valtierra), son of Martin de Peralta, Lord of Valtierra and Leonor de Rebolledo.
-Their posterity is unknown.
+Anna de Beaumont had at least two namesake nieces, with whom she is sometimes misidentified.
+One of these, Anna de Beaumont, daughter of Louis II de Beaumont, 2nd Count of Lerín, married Juan de Mendoza.
+Her brother, Juan de Beaumont, also had a daughter named Ana de Beaumont, who married Luiz de Peralta, 3rd Lord of Valtierra (Señor de Valtierra), son of Martin de Peralta, Lord of Valtierra and Leonor de Rebolledo.

-Misidentification

-Anna de Beaumont is sometimes misidentified with her namesake niece, Anna de Beaumont, daughter of Louis II de Beaumont, 2nd Count of Lerín, who married Juan de Mendoza.